cflee/sloca-checker/README.md

 **At least one** of `result` or `checks` keys must be provided.

 Note that the `result` and `checks` keys are not mutually exclusive.
-You may include both, and the `result` value will be taken as check #0 with 'exact' check type.
+You may include both, and the `result` value will be taken as check #0 with 'exact' check type, _except if endpoint is 'authenticate' (case-sensitive), in which case the 'authenticate' check type will automatically be selected_.

 All other keys in the objects are treated as parameters for the POST or GET request.
 Values may be any valid JSON value, but they will be converted to String before being sent in the HTTP request.